oclipa/javascript-cheat-sheet/README.md

 </div>

 <div id="createobj">
-<button type="button" class="collapsible">+ Creating An Object</button>
+<button type="button" class="collapsible">+ Creating An Object<code class="ex">
+Using an Object Literal: let obj = { }
+Using Object.create()/.assign(): create from prototype or assign properties from source instance Using a Factory Function: wrapping create/assign in a function.
+Using Prototypal Inheritance: obj.prototype
+Using Classes: class SubX extends BaseX { constructor(c, d, e) { super(c, d); this.p3 = e; }
+}
+</code></button>
 <div class="content" style="display: none;" markdown="1">

-There are several approaches to creating objects in Javascript.

-   * Using an Object Literal.
-   * Using Object.create().
-   * Using a Factory Function.
-   * Using Prototypal Inheritance.
-   * Using Classes.

-As a general rule of thumb, Prototypal Inheritance and Classes should be avoided, since these create problems for functional programming.
+There are several approaches to creating objects in Javascript (as shown above).
+As a general rule of thumb, directly manipulating a prototype, or using classes, should be avoided, since these create problems for functional programming.

 &nbsp;